Sydney Entertainment Centre: Closure

 As part of a redevelopment of the Darling Harbour precinct, the Sydney Entertainment Centre was planned to be demolished in 2013, along with the surrounding buildings, but was granted a reprieve.
 The final concerts were played by Cold Chisel and Elton John on the weekend of 18/19 December 2015.
-Demolition began in January 2016.The Darling Square residential development replaced the centre.
+Demolition commenced in January 2016.
+The Darling Square residential development replaced the centre.

-Replacement facilities were built closer towards the harbour surrounding the Darling Quarter, the nearby 9,000-seat International Convention Centre Sydney Theatre, as part of a $3 billion redevelopment of Darling Harbour.
+Replacement facilities were built closer towards the harbour surrounding Darling Quarter, the nearby 9,000-seat theatre at the International Convention Centre Sydney, as part of a $3 billion redevelopment of Darling Harbour.
 It also contains an exhibition centre and convention centre.
 The opening of the new facilities occurred in late 2016.